 Bike Insurance for Second Hand Bike

-Owning a two-wheeler has its own excitement especially when you are young.
+Owning a two-wheeler has its own excitement, especially when you are young.
 There was a time when owning any vehicle was a statement of luxury.
-Even though there has been a rise of car owners in India , young millennials will always fancy their bikes and rides.
+Even though the number of car owners in India has risen, young millennials will always fancy their bikes and rides.

 Buying a second-hand bike is not a hassle if it is in good condition.
 But riding a bike, if you have to reach somewhere within a stipulated time, is riskier.
-On top of it, the traffic and roads are pathetic which make securing yourself and your bike with a bike insurance almost inevitable.
+On top of it, the traffic and roads are pathetic, which makes securing yourself and your bike with a bike insurance almost inevitable.

 What is a Second-hand Bike Insurance?

-Just like any other two-wheeler insurance, second-hand bike insurance is one that protects one from damages and losses caused to a third-parties and oneself.
+Just like any other two-wheeler insurance, second-hand bike insurance is one that protects one from damage and losses caused to third-parties and oneself.

 - Imagine the second-hand bike you bought has a loose gear.
-While you were riding amidst all the traffic, your gears stop working and in moving your way ahead, an accident is caused.
+While you were riding amidst all the traffic, your gears stopped working and in moving your way ahead, an accident was caused.
 This accident damaged the mudguard of your bike and twisted the handle.
-Insurance, in this case, would cover the cost of repairs for damages in your bike.
+Insurance, in this case, would cover the cost of repairs for damage to your bike.
 Hence, insurance policy is a must for your second-hand bike in any circumstance.

-- An insurance cover will save you from the legal liabilities which may arise if you happen to hit a pedestrian (third-party) while he/she was crossing the road.
+- An insurance cover will save you from the legal liabilities that may arise if you happen to hit a pedestrian (third-party) while he/she is crossing the road.
 In the last few minutes when the traffic light signaled yellow, you tried to cross the road and at the same time, a pedestrian started to cross the road hurriedly.
 And in the very next second you both were in an accident.
-Your hit made him fall on the ground leading to a fracture in his hand.
+Your hit made him fall to the ground leading to a fracture in his hand.
 It was completely your fault and hence you will be liable to pay for the losses.
-An insurance policy will pay for the expenses you have to bear for the third-party bodily injury.
+An insurance policy will pay for the expenses you have to bear for the third-party's bodily injury.

 - To follow the traffic rules while driving is mandatory not only to save yourself but also to prevent hurting others on the road.
 Think of an evening when a group of boys went on their daily bike ride.
-One out of those sped up on the second-hand bike he purchased.
+One out of those sped up on the second-hand bike he had purchased.
 Suddenly, a car came from the right side of the road and it hit him.
-The driver of the bike happened to fall and died.
+The driver of the bike fell and died.
 He had an insurance cover in which he opted for compulsory PA cover for the owner-driver.
-It will pay the nominee, of the owner of the vehicle, in case of death and disability.
+It will pay the nominee of the owner of the vehicle, in case of death and disability.

-- Accessories Cover: Some of the bike owners get their two-wheeler enhanced with the expensive electrical and non-electrical accessories.
+- Accessories Cover: Some of the bike owners get their two-wheelers enhanced with expensive electrical and non-electrical accessories.
 These accessories are susceptible to theft.
 If you lose them, you will have to bear the cost.
 Hence, it will be wise if you get insurance for the accessories also.

-- Nil Depreciation Cover: After an accident, the replacement of some parts of the bike might be needed.
-The cost of the replacement and the damaged parts are to be borne by the owner.
-But by extra payment of premium, you can get the Nil Depreciation Cover, which means that the insurer will take care of all such expenses.
-Nil depreciation cover is only available for vehicles not more than 5 years old.
+- Nil Depreciation Cover: After an accident, some parts of the bike might need to be replaced.
+The cost of the replacement and the damaged parts is to be borne by the owner.
+But by paying extra premium, you can get a Nil Depreciation Cover, which means that the insurer will take care of all such expenses.
+Nil Depreciation Cover is only available for vehicles not more than 5 years old.

-- Return to Invoice Cover: If your bike is stolen or sustains damage that are beyond recovery, the Return to Invoice Cover will cover the policyholder for the same amount of bike.
-The cost of cover will also reimburse the road tax and registration fees.
+- Return to Invoice Cover: If your bike is stolen or sustains damage that is beyond recovery, the Return to Invoice Cover will cover you up to the invoice value of your bike.
+The cover will also reimburse the road tax and registration fees.

-- Consumable Cover: A shield for the nitty-gritty of bikes such as engine oils, screws, nuts and bolts, etc is available in the name of the consumable cover.
+- Consumable Cover: A shield for the nitty-gritties of bikes such as engine oils, screws, nuts and bolts, etc. is available in the name of the consumable cover.

-Some accidents are fatal which are life taking also.
+Some accidents are fatal.
 Earlier under the Comprehensive Insurance Policy, only the owner was covered.
 Later, the policy was enhanced by adding the safety cover for the pillion rider also.
 IRDA has made provision for the pillion rider to be covered under the Third Party Liability Policy.
-In case of any accident, the pillion rider will be covered for a sum of Rs.3 lakhs.
-And in case, the pillion rider dies, the next of kin will be compensated for Rs.5 lakhs.
+In case of an accident, the pillion rider will be covered for a sum of Rs.
+3 lakhs.
+And in case the pillion rider dies, the next of kin will be compensated Rs.
+5 lakhs.

 Transfer the Bike Ownership and Insurance

-Before you initiate the request of transfer, you need to procure the NOC from the RTO where the vehicle was registered.
-If the vehicle was purchased on loan then along with RTO a NOC from the banker would also be needed.
-To complete the transfer of ownership for your secondhand bike, you will have to follow some quick steps:
+Before you initiate the request of transfer, you need to procure an NOC from the RTO where the vehicle was registered.
+If the vehicle was purchased on loan, then, along with RTO, an NOC from the banker would also be needed.
+To complete the transfer of ownership for your second-hand bike, you will have to follow some quick steps: